Good Morning! Here’s the Monday Morning Blog?

 The Hard Way is about making choices

-Both of the books in The Way Series focus on high school and the challenges teens can face.
+Both books in The Way Series focus on high school and the challenges teens can face.
 Book one, The Hard Way, focuses on peer pressure and making choices with the approval of peers being a factor.
-Check it out on the books tab of my website, Selma P. Verde - Books
+Check it out on the books tab of my website, Selma P. Verde – Books

 Launching A New Page on my website today